SubtleScope/ctf_writeups/sCTF_2016_Q1/verticode/README.md

   Given this verticode, read the verticode into text and find the flag.

   Note that the flag will not be in the typical sctf{flag} format, but will be painfully obvious text.
-Once you find this text, you will submit it in thesctf{text} format.
+Once you find this text, you will submit it in the sctf{text} format.
 So, if the text you find is adunnaisawesome, you will submit it as sctf{adunnaisawesome}.

 ## Hint
   You might want to look at imaging libraries